 When it comes to stalling force (the force at which retraction drops by an order of magnitude), M. xanthus may be the winner, with a stalling force of ~150 pN.
 But N. gonorrhoeae is no slouch, with a previously reported force of ~110 pN.
 Whatever the details, the authors state:"to our knowledge, the pilus motor is the strongest linear motor reported in the literature to date."
 By comparison, the stalling force of an actin filament is 7.7 pN per filament, that of myosin 2.5 pN.
 But while both N. gonorrhoeae and M. xanthus may retract their pili with the same general amount of force and at similar velocities, there was a striking difference: when force is applied to N. gonorrhoeae there is an increased likelihood of direction switching: the pilus stops retracting and begins to elongate.
 In contrast, applying force to a M. xanthus pilus does not increase the likelihood of elongation.

 Similar values for retraction strength and velocity suggest common machinery at work in two very different bacteria.
 Does the difference in direction switching reflect the different lifestyles of a soil-dwelling microbe and a human pathogen?
 T4P systems are employed by a wide variety of bacterial species.
 Certainly studies that investigate this mechanism in other twitching bacteria will further expand our knowledge of T4P retraction across diverse bacterial lifestyles.

-Amber is a Graduate Research Assistant in the Ruby Lab at the University of Wisconsin, Madison, and the host of a blog that also features The Small Things: Tiny Topics.
+Amber is a Graduate Research Assistant in the Ruby Lab at the University of Wisconsin, Madison, and the host of a blog that also features The Small Things: Tiny Topics (inactive since 2020).